 Opening hours: 8.30am – 5.00pm, including weekends and public

 The Lekki Conservation Centre (LCC) Is a 79-hectare urban nature park extending from KM 19 along the Lekki- Epe Expressway to the outskirts of Okun Ibeju Village, Eti-Osa in Lagos Island.
-The park can be accessed through the Lekki – Epe Expressway.
+Access the park through the Lekki – Epe Expressway.

 Things to do at Lekki Conservation Centre